Here is the complete list of ATM terms (Asynchronous Transfer Mode) and their definitions from the world of Telecom and computer networking.

 Convergence Sublayer; The general procedures and functions that convert between ATM and non-ATM formats.
 This describes the functions of the upper half of the AAL layer.
 This is also used to describe the conversion functions between non-ATM protocols such as frame relay or SMDS and ATM protocols above the AAL layer.

-Channel Service Unit: An interface for digital leased
+Channel Service Unit: An interface for digital leased lines which

 performs loopback testing and line conditioning.